This Love (Maroon 5 song)

-"This Love" is a song by the American pop band Maroon 5.
-The song was released on January 12, 2004, as the second single from their debut album Songs About Jane (2002).
+"This Love" is a song by the American pop rock band Maroon 5.
+It was released on January 12, 2004, as the second single from their debut album Songs About Jane (2002).
 The track is built around a distinctive piano line and repeating guitar riff.
 The lyrics are based on the band's lead vocalist Adam Levine's break-up with an ex-girlfriend.
 He revealed that the song was written in the "most emotionally trying time" in his life.
 He has also described the lyrics of this song as being extremely erotic.
 "This Love" was critically acclaimed by music critics, who lauded the track's musical scope and production.

 The song entered the top 10 on several music charts, topping several US Billboard component charts as well as the Czech, Greek, Hungarian, and Polish singles charts.
 The music video met with controversy, regarding extended intimate scenes between Levine and his girlfriend.
 "This Love" helped Maroon 5 win the MTV Video Music Award for Best New Artist and was the third-most-played song of 2004.
 The live version of the song won Best Pop Performance by a Duo or Group with Vocals at the 2006 Grammy Awards.
 "This Love" is one of Maroon 5's most successful singles.

 Background

-"This Love" was the second single from Maroon 5's 2002 debut album, Songs About Jane.
+"This Love" was the second single from Maroon 5's debut studio album after renaming, Songs About Jane (2002).
 In an interview with MTV News in August 2002, Levine revealed that he wrote the song the day his girlfriend moved away after they broke up.
 In another interview, Levine revealed that the song was written in the "most emotionally trying time" in his life.
 He also added, "I was in a relationship that was ending, but I was really excited on the other end because the band was about to go make the record and I was ecstatic to go in the studio.
 She was literally leaving town within days of me writing the lyrics to 'This Love', so I was in prime emotional condition to write a song with that kind of conflict."